lingsoft/aalto-kaldi-align-elg/README.md

 # ELG API for Aalto Finnish forced alignment pipeline

-This git repository contains [ELG compatible](https://european-language-grid.readthedocs.io/en/stable/all/A3_API/LTInternalAPI.html)  Flask based REST API for the HeLI-OTS language identifier.
+This git repository contains [ELG compatible](https://european-language-grid.readthedocs.io/en/stable/all/A3_API/LTInternalAPI.html)  Flask based REST API for the Finnish forced alignment.

-[Aalto-finn-forced-alginment](https://github.com/aalto-speech/finnish-forced-alignment) is a forced aligner for Finnish that can also be used in cross-language forced alignment.
+[Aalto-finn-forced-alignment](https://github.com/aalto-speech/finnish-forced-alignment) is a forced aligner for Finnish that can also be used in cross-language forced alignment.
 The tool is written in Python, and published under MIT license.
 Original authors are Juho Leinonen, Sami Virpioja and Mikko Kurimo.
 Published paper available [here](https://helda.helsinki.fi/handle/10138/330758).

 This ELG API was developed in EU's CEF project: [Microservices at your service](https://www.lingsoft.fi/en/microservices-at-your-service-bridging-gap-between-nlp-research-and-industry)